collective/Products.ImageEditor/README.txt

 Introduction
 ============
-Once installed this product adds a "Image Editor" tab for the image content type and News Item content type.
+Once installed this product adds a "Image Editor" link near the image widget.

 Features
 ========